gilbertoalexsantos/bluconsole/README.md

 It'll be nice to have some colors options too.
 Maybe an extension of the String class to embed it with colors directives.

-#### Theme

-The current theme (I didn't test it yet) probably will not look nice in the UnityPro (I'm using hardcoded colors).

-Create a logic to use the colors of the theme of the editor.

 #### Default Configurations

 A scriptable object that will hold configurations, like: